wp-plugins/event-calendar/readme.txt

 == Screenshots ==

-1. The Event Calendar and Upcoming Events widets.
+1. The (AJAX) Event Calendar and Upcoming Events widets.

+2. The AJAX Event Calendar has nicely formatted popups.

-2. The Event Editor on the Write Post page.
+3. The Event Editor on the Write Post page.

-3. Event Calendar options page.
+4. Event Calendar options page.

 == Planned features ==